Toward a Unified Metaphysical Understanding: Invitation to a Conversation

 (5)Inattention to Results: Failure to hold one another accountable ensures inattention to results, which occurs when people put their individual needs (such as ego, opinions, unquestioned beliefs or reputation) above the collective goal of impersonal, detached and rational testing of ideas that may potentially be of great importance to the survival of humanity.

-The list of know cognitive biases is very long and most people assume that they are unbiased, which leads to great confusion and frustration for them.
+The list of known cognitive biases is very long and most people assume that they are unbiased, which leads to great confusion and frustration for them.
 One particularly disruptive type of bias is ego defence mechanisms, which are unconscious processes that seek to cling to cherished opinions regardless of how confused and arbitrary they may be, and to unconsciously use all manner of devious tactics to defend these opinions against any form of enquiry or possible revision.
 This bias is incompatible with rational discourse or clarity or intellectual integrity.

 Flow-Chart for a Rational Discourse